 Uniformed officers patrol the campus 24 hours a day.
-You may contact a public safety officer from an on-campus telephone by dialing extension: 4596
+You may contact a public safety officer from an on-campus telephone by dialing 314.599.2947.

-From an outside telephone, dial 314.599.2947.

 If the officer is on the telephone when you call, you will receive a voice mail message.
 You may leave a message and the officer on duty will return your call as soon as he/she is free.